ProjectLibertyLabs/gateway/docs/src/Fundamentals/Architecture.md

 #### SIWF/SIWA

-[Sign In With Frequency (SIWF)](https://github.com/ProjectLibertyLabs/siwf) and [Sign In With Access (SIWA)](https://frequencyaccess.com/) are methods for authenticating users in the Frequency ecosystem.
+[Sign In With Frequency (SIWF)](https://github.com/ProjectLibertyLabs/siwf) v1 and v2 (which supports [Frequency Access](https://frequencyaccess.com/)) are methods for authenticating users in the Frequency ecosystem.
 SIWF allows users to authenticate using their Frequency accounts, providing a secure and decentralized way to manage identities.

 - **SIWF Implementation:** Users sign in using their Web3 wallets, which generate cryptographic signatures for authentication.
 This process eliminates the need for traditional usernames and passwords, enhancing security and user privacy.